mxhold/mxhold.github.io/_posts/2019-01-09-database-migration-strategies.md

 ### Both pre- and post-deploy migrations

-Given the tradeoffs to these approaches, there is of course another approach possible: to run some migrations before the new code is deployed and some after.
+Given the trade-offs to these approaches, there is of course another approach possible: to run some migrations before the new code is deployed and some after.

 This approach has added complexity since most database migration tooling (e.g. Active Record migrations) is built with the assumption of just running all of the migrations available.